omussell/homelab/hugo/content/posts/buildbot.md

 Access via a browser at http://$IP:8010/

-If using the localworker for testing: `pkg install -y buildbot-worker`
+If using the localworker for testing: `pkg install -y py36-buildbot-worker`

 With postgres backend:

 ```
 master.cfg
 c['db'] = {
-    'db_url' : "postgresql://buildbotuser:testpass@localhost/buildbotdb",
+	'db_url' : "postgresql://buildbot:password@192.168.1.10/buildbotdb",
 }

 pip install psycopg2